brendanmcc02/film-rec/README.md

 ]
 ```

-> :info: In reality, the attributes of the film are weighted differently according to their significance.
+> In reality, the attributes of the film are weighted differently according to their significance.
 Year is a value between `0.0` and `0.5`, imdbRating, numberOfVotes & countries between `0.0` and `1.0`, runtime between `0.0` and `0.3` and genres between `0.0` and `0.7`.
-I omitted this to keep things simple as an example, but it's worth noting.
+I omitted this from the example to keep things simple, but it's worth noting.

 ### Positive Preference Weighting